Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Preliminaries and tools

 \subsection{Rainbow 1-tree decomposition}

 Given a graph $G=(V,E)$, a {\em 1-tree} $T$ of $G$ is a connected spanning subgraph of $G$ containing $|V|$ edges, where the vertex labeled 1 has degree exactly two and $T\setminus{\delta(1)}$ is a spanning tree on $V\setminus \{1\}$.
-Boyd and Seb\H{o} proved the following theorem (see Theorem 5 in \cite{boydsebo-ipco}).
+Boyd and Seb\H{o} proved the following theorem (see Theorem 5 in \cite{boydsebo-mp}).
+In fact, they showed that the relevant decomposition can be found in time polynomial in the size of graph $G$.

-\begin{theorem}[\cite{boydsebo-ipco}] Let $x\in \HK(G)$ be half-integer, $x(\delta(v))=2$ for $v\in V$, and $\mathcal{P}$ be a partition of the half-edges into pairs.
-Then $x$ can be decomposed into a convex combination of 1-trees of $G$ such that each 1-tree contains exactly one edge from each pair in $\mathcal{P}$. \end{theorem}
+\begin{theorem}[\cite{boydsebo-mp}] Let $x\in \HK(G)$ be half-integer, $x(\delta(v))=2$ for all $v\in V$, and $\mathcal{P}$ be a partition of the half-edges into pairs.
+Then $x$ can be written as a convex combination of 1-trees of $G$ such that each 1-tree contains exactly one edge from each pair in $\mathcal{P}$. \end{theorem}

-In fact, they showed that this decomposition can be found in time polynomial in the size of graph $G$.
+To prove Theorem \ref{uniformcover}, we construct 2-edge connected subgraphs by augmenting 1-trees.
+However, it is often easier to think of augmenting spanning trees.
+We will use the term {\em connector} to refer to a subgraph of $G$ that is either a spanning tree or a 1-tree of $G$.
+For a 1-tree $K$, let $C_K$ denote the unique cycle in $K$.
+Note that $K/C_K$ is a spanning tree $T$ of $G/C_K$ that is obtained when we contract that cycle to a single vertex.
+We let the vertex corresponding to the contracted $C_K$ be the root $r$ of $T$.
+In a connector, each vertex with degree 1 is a {\em leaf}.
+The exception to this is that the root of a spanning tree is not a leaf (even if it has degree 1).
+We have the following useful facts.

+\begin{observation} Let $G=(V,E)$ be a graph, let $K$ be a 1-tree of $G$ with cycle $C_K$ and let $T= K/C_K$ be a spanning tree with root $r$ (where $r$ corresponds to the contracted $C_K$).